 Total Gym FIT review: Features

 The Total Gym FIT might looks like a simple system but it offers plenty of areas on your body that you can work.
 One part allows you to do an arm curl, working on your biceps, while another mid-pulley station allows for chest and more.
 There are also sections for pulls and presses, leg development and, of course, squats.

 There are more attachments to work different areas even including cardio work.
 These optional attachments include a press-up bar, dip bar, roller, CycloTrainer and Pilates kit.
 The folding nature of the system is also worth a mention, as it's a big draw for those that want to save space - no moving around heavy weights to put this away.

-The fact this comes with a lifetime warranty on the frame and two year guarantee on parts gives you more confidence which lets you really test the limits of the machine and yourself.
+The fact this glideboard system comes with a lifetime warranty on the frame and two year guarantee on parts should boost your confidence further.

-The Total Gym Fit is a great option for anyone short on space at home, yet wants a system that can offer a total body workout.
-Thanks to how it uses your bodyweight, the machine can be folded up for storage at the end of each workout.
-And there are lots of workout options for you here, plus guided DVDs to inspire and coach you, and plenty of online training support to make this a great, long-term fitness buddy.
+The Total Gym FIT is a great option for anyone short on space at home, but who wants a system that offers a full body workout.
+Thanks to how it uses your own bodyweight, the machine can be folded up for storage at the end of each workout.
+Plus, there are lots of workout options for you here, as well as guided DVDs to inspire and coach you, and plenty of online training support to make this a long-term fitness buddy.

-The Total Gym Fit isn't a cheap home fitness center, but you get a lot for your money.
-For those that want heavier weights or, if you have space for a larger system, the full home gym systems are also good options.
-We'd recommend looking at our Marcy MWM-988 Multifunction Home Gym review, or checking out the Bowflex Xtreme 2 SE Home Gym.
+The Total Gym FIT isn't cheap, but you get a lot for your money.
+For those who want heavier weights, or if you have space for a larger system, we'd recommend looking at our Marcy MWM-988 Multifunction Home Gym review, or checking out our Bowflex Xtreme 2 SE Home Gym review.